sukoneck/resume/index.md

 <div align="center">
-   I am a creative cloud and infrastructure practitioner with equal passions for DevOps, SRE, and automation as I do for mentorship, sponsorship, and leadership.
+   I am a creative cloud and infrastructure practitioner with equal passion for DevOps, SRE, and automation as I do for mentorship, sponsorship, and leadership.
 I have had great opportunities to lead large, complex, constrained, and impactful projects.
 </div>
 <br />